-Some general tips about functional programming: write lots of functions, no assignment statements, no for or while loops, use cond instead of if in most instances.
+Some general tips about functional programming: write lots of functions; no assignment statements; no for or while loops; use cond in place of nested chains of ifs.
 Remember that you can have Dr-Racket auto-indent your code for you; please do this to make sure you're following conventional indentation practices.